 fbpx

-We received essays from all over the country, from young writers competing in two divisions (grades 6–8 and grades 9–12).
+We received essays from young writers from all over the country in answer to this question.
 Following are the winning essays.

 DIVISION I (Grades 6-8)